Code-Institute-Submissions/Simon-game-milestone/README.md

 * Homepage
     * On the homepage there will be displayed only the game and instructions.

+* Instructions
+    * Clear instructions added, user just needs to follow the directions.

 * Simon Game
-    * On/Off button so that the user can initiate the game;
+    * Start button so that the user can initiate the game;
     * Score box with counter so that the user can see the current score.
+    * Stop button so that the user can stop the game or start from scratch.
+    * I opted not to include the Strict mode as some user enquired said that is fairly annoying to every time they got one tile wrong to start over.
+    * 2 Alert boxes added to javascript code (when user gets sequence incorrect and when user wins the game) also sound added for when user gets sequence correct and when user wins the game a clapping sound plays.

 * Contact Form Page
     * Basic Bootstrap contact form with Email API to forward the contact from the users to me.